MoserMichael/python-obj-system/python-obj-system.md

     def __init__(self):
         # when not calling the base class __init__ method: the base class object variables are not added  to the object !!!
         # but then it is called. the 'obj_var_base' member is added to the __dict__ member of this object instance.
+        # by convention: you first init the base classes, before initialising the derived class.
         super().__init__()

         print("calling Foo.__init__")